ubc-library-rc/gis-spatial-stories/content/georeferencing.md

 >- to make comparison calculations
 >- to serve as reference for creating shapefiles for spatial analysis or reference mapping

-Below are some screenshots from georeferencing projects.
+Below are some screenshots from georeferencing projects:

 <img src="./images/georef-ex1.png" style="width:100%">
 <img src="./images/georef-ex2.png" style="width:100%">